 Perhaps this is just the natural legacy of Thompson’s Gonzo journalism.
 He did, after all, specialise in fusing fact and fiction, finding it hilarious to subtly insert hallucinatory or mischievous tales into his writing, but he always tried to do it in such a way that it was obvious to the reader what was real and what was made up.
 E. Jean Carroll did the same thing, informing her readers upfront that half the chapters in the book were fictional and half were biographical.

-But greed and ignorance have prevailed, and Hunter’s daily routine is now just another silly myth that stands between him and the respect he deserves as a writer.
-Fifty years after his heyday, Thompson is still viewed as a literary clown.
+Perhaps greed and ignorance have prevailed, or perhaps neither Thompson’s nor Carroll’s work was suited to this era of misinformation.
+Hunter’s daily routine is now just another silly myth that stands between him and the respect he deserves as a writer.
+Fifty years after his heyday, he is still viewed as a literary clown.
 He is not taken seriously as an author and it is partly due to nonsense like this, elevating the “drugs, guns, and madness” schtick that appeals to college kids and dissuades anyone from regarding him as a true artist, which is precisely what he was.

 Hunter, Hunter S., The Great Shark Hunt, (Simon & Schuster, 2003) p.406.